TLucking/RAS-University/docs/vision-for-robotics.md

 Pose estimation is the process of determining the position and orientation (pose) of a camera or object relative to a known reference frame, typically using 2D images and 3D world points.
 It plays a crucial role in robotics, augmented reality, and computer vision applications like object tracking, autonomous navigation, and grasping.

 One common approach to pose estimation is the Perspective-n-Point (PnP) problem.
 Given a set of N known 3D points in the world and their corresponding 2D projections in an image, PnP estimates the camera’s position and orientation relative to the scene.
-This requires the camera to be calibrated, meaning its intrinsic parameters (such as focal length and optical center) are known.
+This requires the camera to be calibrated, meaning its intrinsic parameters (such as focal length and optical center) are known..

 ![](https://www.youtube.com/watch?v=xdlLXEyCoJY)